BShowen/csv-to-json/readme.md

 read.pipe(toJson).pipe(write);
 ```

-Now you will have a new file with valid JSON representation of your CSV data.
+Now you will have a new file with a valid JSON array.
+Each item in the array
+representing a single row of your CSV data.

 ## How it works.